Treatment for IBS With Diarrhea (IBS-D)

-Side effects of these treatments include abdominal cramping, discomfort and enlargement, along with dry mouth, dizziness, and constipation.
+Side effects of these treatments include belly cramping and bloating, along with dry mouth, dizziness, and constipation.

-If you take an antidiarrheal drug, use the lowest dose possible, and don't take it for an extended period of time, advises the Mayo Clinic.
+If you take a diarrhea medicine, use the lowest dose possible and don't take it for a long time.

-Common side effects of these antidepressants include dry mouth, blurred vision, and constipation.
+Side effects of these drugs include decreased sweating, constipation, dry mouth, and blurred vision.